-As at August 31, 2009, the Company holds Mawson holds two granted exploration permits for 17,837 Ha and one exploration permit application for 8,889 hectares in Spain.
+As at May 31, 2009, the Company holds Mawson holds two granted exploration permits for 17,837 Ha and one exploration permit application for 8,889 hectares in Spain.

+In 2009, Mawson plans to initiate exploration by flying an airborne radiometric and magnetic survey over the large land package.
 The Company has completed digitizing of the exploration and mining database from more than 150 kilometres of drilling and all previous mining information from the Don Benito project.
 Work will commence on the database to redefine known mineralized areas and prospective new target areas.
 Additionally, the Company remains in close discussion with the Spanish authorities regarding the Mineral State Reserve area.
 Consolidation of mineral tenure in the Don Benito area is one key for the successful development of the project and will determine Mawson's ultimate work programs in Spain for the year.